pioneers/shepherd-onboarding/MINI-PROJ-2/README.md

 How do shepherds communicate with each other?
 By yodeling.
 In this mini-project you will learn how to yodel well.

+## Part 0: Installing YDL

+Step 1: Make sure you have Python3 installed, if you don't, open up a terminal and type "pip install python3".
+This will install Python3 for you.

+Step 2: Open any type of terminal (ex. in VS code or git bash, or use the one you used to install Python) and type in the command "python3 -m pip install --upgrade ydl-ipc".
+This command will install YDL for you.

 ## Part 1: Send and receive